Should You Invest in AeroVironment Inc (AVAV) Now?

 AVAV’s Market Performance

-AeroVironment Inc (AVAV) has seen a 10.82% rise in stock performance for the week, with a 25.03% gain in the past month and a 28.34% surge in the past quarter.
-The volatility ratio for the week is 4.02%, and the volatility levels for the past 30 days are at 4.52% for AVAV.
-The simple moving average for the past 20 days is 18.06% for AVAV’s stock, with a 59.06% simple moving average for the past 200 days.
+AeroVironment Inc (AVAV) has experienced a 14.78% rise in stock performance for the past week, with a 44.19% rise in the past month, and a 40.54% rise in the past quarter.
+The volatility ratio for the week is 5.90%, and the volatility levels for the past 30 days are at 5.04% for AVAV.
+The simple moving average for the past 20 days is 26.67% for AVAV’s stock, with a 78.91% simple moving average for the past 200 days.

 Analysts’ Opinion of AVAV